-Criteria II:

-The incident occurred in the last year.
-If you are a DC government employee, you must first report the complaint to your EEO counselor within 180 days of the incident.
+- Criteria One: The incident occurred in one of the four areas: employment; public accommodations/ government services; housing; educational institutions - Criteria Two: The incident occurred in the last year.
+If you are a DC government employee, you must first report the complaint to your EEO counselor within 180 days of the incident. - Criteria Three: You were treated differently in a harmful way because of one of the protected traits or other local or federal law we enforce.

-Criteria III:

-You were treated differently in a harmful way because of one of the protected traits or other local or federal law we enforce.

-SERVICES IN YOUR LANGUAGE.
+SERVICES IN YOUR LANGUAGE